Infi-S/STA2453/README.md

 Download processed data from this [Mega link](https://mega.nz/folder/8JYnwQKA#ODm-ycelxWaDrcM35pjqog) and place in the Data folder.

 Open notebooks in the Sciprt folder using Jupyter Lab or Notebook:
+Run the notebooks to reproduce data cleaning, EDA, and modeling steps.

->> For 0.
+> For 0.
 Data Rephrasing.ipynb, 1.
 EDA.ipynb and 2.
 Progress Report.ipynb, they need to be placed in the root folder to run properly

-Run the notebooks to reproduce data cleaning, EDA, and modeling steps.
-Outputs (text and images) will be saved in the Output folder.